rkuma183/wilsonmar.github.io/_posts/2016-04-06-api-programming.md

 Permissions for computers to act are given not by passwords entered, but by long-lived "service accounts".

-BLAH: There is a lack of vendors helping end-consumers with managing the rapidly proliferating bots working on their behalf.
+QUESTION: Who are the vendors helping <strong>end-consumers</strong> manage the rapidly proliferating bots working on their behalf.

 Programming in various programming languages for APIs: